akila96/myapp/README.md

-This is reafme file ,simple akila ganushka
+This is reafme file ,simple akila ganushka egodage